Assessing a patient's capacity

 - understand the information relevant to the decision (including the reasonably foreseeable consequences of whatever decision is made or of failing to make a decision)

-- retain that information in making the decision
+- retain that information in their mind

 - communicate the decision by any means, including speech, sign language, or simple muscle movement.

-- Record why there is uncertainty about the patient's capacity, as well as details of your assessment and conclusions.
+- Record why there is uncertainty about the patient's mental capacity, as well as details of your assessment and conclusions.